Gageperrin/it-notes/it-topics/cissp.md

 A central processing unit (CPU) is the brain of a computer that processes all of the instructions.
 It operates through four steps of fetching, decoding, executing, and storing.
 CPU's operate in one of two processor states: the supervisor or problem state.
 These states are privilege levels (i.e. restrictions on the operations that can be performed).
 The supervisor state has a higher privilege level and is typically where the system kernel runs, allowing full access to all the instructions and capabilities of a CPU.
 The problem state is a lower privilege level with limited access to CPU instructions and is the standard operating mode of a CPU.
 It is called the problem state because that is the fundamental role of the CPU, to solve problems.

+CPU has several execution types:
+* Multitasking: Handling two or more tasks simultaneously with multiple processes with one core.
+* Multicore: CPU containing multiple execution cores
+* Multiprocessing: More than one processor used
+* Multiprogramming: Like multitasking, pseudo-simultaneous execution of multiple tasks on a single processor
+* Multithreading: Multiple concurrent tasks in a single process.

 Process isolation prevents interactions or conflicts that could have negative consequences.
 There are two general methods to accomplish this:
 1. Time-division multiplexing allows the CPU to determine process isolation by allocating very small slots of time to each process and rapidly switching between them as needed.
 2. Memory segmentation relates more to Random Access Memory (RAM) found in computer systems.
 Memory segmentation assigns memory to one and only one application until it is released.